This broadfork is the toughest on the market! Its unique uni-body design

 3 broadforks for the price of 1.

-Each Broadfork comes with 7 13" tines, giving you the ability to use 4, 5, or 7 tines on the same tool depending on the job.
+Each Broadfork comes with 7 13" tines, giving you the ability to use any tine arrangement--adapted to suit soil and cultivating needs.
+Most commonly 4, 5, or 7 tines are used for various jobs.

 Compare these unique features of the Cartwright BroadforkTM with any other: